Could Joy-Anna Duggar Be Engaged? New Picture Causes Speculation

 This season on Counting On, they promised the viewers that they would get to see Joy-Anna Duggar’s courtship.
 So far, that is not happening, and everyone is really wondering why.
 A lot of this season has been focused on Jinger Duggar and her engagement.
 Now a new picture that was posted on the Duggar Family Official Facebook page has a lot of people wondering if Joy-Anna Duggar might already be engaged.
 She has known Austin for a long time, so a short courtship could make sense for these two.

 The Duggar family is enjoying Valentine’s Day today.
 They posted four pictures about it on their page along with the caption, “Here’s a sweet twist on Valentine’s Day!
 We are having a family-wide party celebrating love….God’s love and our love for one another.
 Our theme is ‘We love because He first loved us!'”
 This looks like a fun way to celebrate the day.
 One picture shows Jana Duggar reading a card on flowers.
 There is obviously no ring on her hand, but if Jana is courting, then she hasn’t shared that with the fans just yet.
+The Inquisitr shared about this speculation.

 Another picture shows Joy-Anna Duggar with her brother.
 They are making something, and she has a big bag of baking soda in her hand.
 The thing is, Joy-Anna is holding it really odd.
 She has her ring finger hidden behind the bag like she is trying to keep it from showing.
 It is not a normal way to hold the bag at all and fans are picking up on it.
 This has everyone wondering if Joy-Anna Duggar might be engaged and trying to hide a ring from everyone.